instructors-sei-curiosity/week10day01-mongoose/README.md

 ## Homework

-After this class you should be able to complete [Emergency Compliment](https://github.com/ga-wdi-exercises/compliment-express) and Part I of [YUM](https://github.com/ga-wdi-exercises/yum).
+After this class you should be able to complete Part I of [YUM](https://github.com/instructors-sei-curiosity/hw-week10day01-02-mongoose-express).

 ## Additional Resources